 Tucked away in an Old Testament story is the statement “And the Lord blessed the house of Obed-edom, and all that he had” (1 Chron.
 13:14).
 If we ask about the basis of that blessing, we find it explained simply the fact that Obededom had opened his home to the ark of t … More

 There were seven pieces of furniture found in the Tabernacle and the first two pieces that the Holy Spirit describes are the Ark and the Mercy-seat; the mercy-seat being the cover or lid of the Ark.
 The ark was called “the Ark of the covenant.”
 The Lord told Moses to tell the people to build this Ark out of acacia wood (v.
 10).
 It was to be forty-five inches long, twenty-seven inches wide and twenty-seven inches high.
 It was to be covered inside and out with pure gold (v.
 17) and have a pure gold edging around the lid (v.
 11).
 They were to make four gold rings and fasten them to each of the four legs of the chest (v.
 12).
-Then they were to make two poles of acacia wood, cover them with gold and put them through the rings, so the chest could be carried by the poses (vv.
+Then they were to make two poles of acacia wood, cover them with gold and put them through the rings, so the chest could be carried by the poles (vv.
 13-14).
 These poles were to never be removed from the rings (v.
 15).

 Application